 The Song of Solomon, and Where to Find the Place of Safety

-A clue, to where the place of safety is in the end times, is given in The Song of Solomon.
-To recap, this book is about Christ and the church, and in this book Solomon represents Christ, and the woman is the church.
+Would you like to know where the place is, that the woman flies to?
+A clue, to where the place of safety is, is given in The Song of Solomon.
+To recap, if this book is about Christ and the church, then Solomon represents Christ, and the woman is the church.

 In Chapter 1:6 she is sunburned from bearing the heat of the day, which is also referenced in a parable in Matthew 20:12.

-The setting for the last half of the Song of Solomon Chapter 2 is just after the end time winter Christ prophecied in Matthew 24:20,21.
-Jesus made a duel prophecy here pertaining to 70 AD, and also the end of the age just ahead now.
+The setting for the last half of the Song of Solomon Chapter 2 is just after the winter Jesus prophesied in Matthew 24:20-21.
+Jesus, perhaps, made a duel prophecy here pertaining to prior 70 AD, and also the end of the age just ahead now.

 But pray ye that your flight be not in the winter, neither on the sabbath day: